AngelLozan/AngelLozan/README.md

 - Web3 Security App: Manage processes, implement miniature bug-bounty and improve reach and scope of security program while integrating mutliple partner APIs.
 - E-commerce Art App: Help artists sustainably manage all their original work sales, including NFTs, integrating crypto-payment, Stripe and Paypal.

 I have been constantly learning new technologies to find creative solutions to unique issues of automation, social engagement or advertisement.
-Puppeteer, Node, React, Vue, Next, Ruby, Rails and now Redux.
+Puppeteer, Node, React, Vue, Next, Ruby, Rails and Redux.
+I'm learning GoLang at the moment.

 ### 👀 [My Portfolio](https://scottech.software/)